-The Department of Social Services will evaluate CFC Helpline to measure how well the outcomes and objectives have been achieved.
+The Department of Social Services may evaluate Emergency Relief to measure how well the outcomes and objectives have been achieved.
 Your grant agreement requires you to provide information to help with this evaluation.

 The Department of Social Services will evaluate a range of issues, including but not limited to, performance of the program, including efficiency of implementation and effectiveness of the program meeting policy outcomes.